tominecon7z/.github/README.md

 # tominecon.7z

-This repository provides access to the archive download and Copilot Podcasts episode related to `tominecon.7z`.
+This repository provides access to the archive download and podcast related to `tominecon.7z`.

 ## 📦 Download